High-resolution multichannel seismic-reflection data acquired in the northern Gulf of Mexico, 1998-99

 pschweitzer@usgs.gov

-Date: 17-Nov-2021 (process 8 of 8)
+Date: 19-Aug-2024 (process 8 of 8)

 Edits to the metadata were made to fix any errors that MP v 2.9.50 flagged.
 This is necessary to enable the metadata to be successfully harvested for various data catalogs.
 Minor edits to the structure of the metadata were performed such as removing extra carriage returns.
 The DOI link was added to the identification section as well as to some cross-references.
 Added additional USGS Thesaurus terms.
 Added the links to the field activities related to these data.
 Updated the currentness reference to more accurately describe the range of dates and data.
 No attempt was made to add detailed entity and attribute information specific to the data.
 The user will need to reference the original Open-File Report for that information.
 Added access instructions for the online resources.
 The metadata date (but not the metadata creator - which Peter set to himself) was edited to reflect the date of these changes.
 The metadata available from a harvester may supersede metadata bundled within a download file.
 Compare the metadata dates to determine which metadata file is most recent.
 Additional edits were probably made to the original metadata by someone else who did not document what they changed (20210408).
 Tweaked a thesaurus name (20211117).
+Updated broken links to USGS series reports (20240819).
 Person who carried out this activity:

 U.S. Geological Survey